reubenmiller/thin-edge.io/docs/src/references/mqtt-topic-guidelines.md

    * All measurements from all connected child devices
    * All measurements from everything (the tedge device itself, its services and child devices and their services)
    * All messages from a subset of child devices based on some filtering criteria (e.g: device-type, firmware version etc)
+1. Since services are typically software components, and the same component would be running on multiple devices, the names/ids of these components could be the same on all devices.
+   Unlike device ids, we can't expect the service names to be unique across a large fleet of devices either.
+   Although we can force the service developers to keep them unique with UUID **suffixes** (e.g: `tedge-agent-abcaa88d-8e4f-4272-84fc-fead2a8890b0`) or something like that, it would be better to avoid this, as they are really not very user friendly.
-1. Service ids must be namespaced under each device as it is highly likely that the same type of service may have the same name on multiple/all devices.
+   Hence, service ids must be namespaced under each device that it is running on.
-   It would be really difficult to maintain uniqueness in service name across an large fleet of devices.
-1. Child device ids also must be namespaced under their direct parent so that conflicts can be avoided even if another parent device has child devices with the same id.
+1. **TO BE CONFIRMED** Child device ids also must be namespaced under their direct parent so that conflicts can be avoided even if another parent device has child devices with the same id.
    It is okay to expect all devices connected to a device to have unique ids, but expecting those to be unique across an entire fleet could be far-fetched.